anujsaxenaa/msan622/final-project/README.md

 - I also wanted to find some news related data that was related to meteor crashes (for major meteorites).
 It would have been interesting to see that heuristic in a visual form.

 ## Conclusion
 In conclusion, I really liked working on the final data visualization project.
 I can now comfortably make any kind of visualization that I want to.
 This class triggered a lot of my creative side which I throughly enjoyed dwelling into.
-I now have developed this thinking that data visualization is more than it is and plays a major portion in the broad Data Science pipeline.
+I now have developed this thinking that data visualization is more than it is and plays a major role in the broad Data Science pipeline.
 Moving forward, I plan on creating more visualizations that are not just info graphics, but are strong on the quant aspect, i.e. presenting statistical inferences, models in a visual form.
 I’m sure this has terrific benefits and I would be happy in indulging in such projects.